7 DIY Primary Bedroom Staging Tips for the Oasis Every Buyer Dreams About

-According to the National Association of Realtors’ Home Staging Report, 51% of real estate agents believe staging master bedroom is “very important” and second only to the living room on the staging priority list.
+According to the National Association of Realtors (NAR) Home Staging Report, 36% of buyers consider staging the primary bedroom “very important,” ranking it second only to the living room on the staging priority list.

-The number 3 real estate agent in Denton, TX, Cami Hobbs, shared that the most challenging part of home staging is tackling clutter.
-Although decluttering tops the charts in terms of difficulty, it is the most important step in staging the master bedroom.
+Top-selling Denton, Texas, agent Cami Hobbs shared that the most challenging part of home staging is tackling clutter.
+Although decluttering tops the charts in terms of difficulty, it is the most important step in staging the primary bedroom.

 Why?